ericfrederich/smlinux/README.md

 ## **When to use RENDER_API=GL_LEGACY?**
 *only applies to sm64pc/sm64ex fork*

-For video cards with old OpenGL version 1.2 or 1.3 (from year 200X).
+For video cards with old OpenGL 1.2 or 1.3 support but no 2.1 support (from year 200X).
 Check your OpenGL version with the following command:

 	glxinfo | grep "OpenGL version"